Frank McCourt: Recognition

 McCourt was a member of the National Arts Club and was a recipient of the Award of Excellerhe Irish American of the Year by Irish America magazine.
 In 1999, McCourt received the Golden Plate Award of the American Academy of Achievement.
 In 2002 he was awarded an honorary degree from the University of Western Ontario.

 In October 2009, the New York City Department of Education, along with several partners from the community, founded the Frank McCourt High School of Writing, Journalism, and Literature, a screened-admissions public high school.
 The school is located on the Upper West Side of Manhattan on West 84th Street.
 The Frank McCourt School is one of four small schools designated to fill the campus of the former Louis D. Brandeis High School.
 The Frank McCourt High School began classes September 2010.

 The Frank McCourt Museum officially opened by Malachy McCourt in July 2011 at Leamy House, Hartstonge Street, Limerick.
 This Tudor-style building was formerly known as the Leamy School, the former school of Frank and his brother Malachy.
 The museum showcased the 1930s classroom of Leamy School and contained a collection of memorabilia, including items such as school books of the period and old photos, all donated by former pupils of the school.
 As well as having a large selection of Angela's Ashes memorabilia, the museum had recreated the McCourt home as described in the book using period pieces and props from the Angela's Ashes motion picture.
 The downstairs of the museum housed the Dr. Frank McCourt Creative Writing centre.
 The museum closed in October 2019.

+In 1999 a group of Limerick musicians (Burning Embers) released an album of 10 songs called 'Songs from the Ashes' inspired by Frank's book Angela's Ashes.